LauraVelikonja/Coursera_DataCleaning_Week4_Project/README.md

 # Coursera_DataCleaning_Week4_Project

 This project contains an R script, that reads in, cleans and gives out a tidy data sets and a codebook, which explains all relevant variables and summaries made.
+Here the R script is explained:

 ## The R Script
 First of all the text file features.txt and activity_lables.txt are read in, because they are independet from the test and training set.
 Then a loop is created to go through the relevant training and test textfiles and concatenates them in the end.